-The use of technology or equipment for patient care is another area that should receive periodic review to ensure consistency in employee practice.
-Employees’ job descriptions may need to address competency and compliance with equipment-related policies and procedures, such as authorization to use certain types of equipment.
+The use of technology or equipment for patient care is another area that healthcare providers should periodically review to ensure consistency in employee practice.
+Employees’ job descriptions may need to address competency and compliance with equipment-related policies and procedures, such as authorization to use particular types of equipment.

-The purchase of any new technology or equipment should trigger a risk assessment to determine whether staff training and the development of written procedures will be required.
-Training and development of procedures are especially valuable if the use of the new technology or equipment requires substantial changes in staff workflow protocols.
+The purchase of any new technology or equipment should trigger a risk assessment to determine whether the practice will need to develop written procedures and provide staff training.
+Written procedures and training programs are especially valuable if the new technology or equipment will necessitate substantial changes in staff workflows.
 Assessments related to new equipment should consider the equipment’s use, calibration, maintenance plan, and repair tag processes.

-Safety training is an ongoing need for any healthcare practice and encompasses most every aspect of the practice.
-A few examples include diverse issues such as physical support for patients who need help getting into and out of treatment chairs or onto treatment tables, identification of patients at risk of falling, and compliance with radiation safety guidelines.
+Safety training is an ongoing need for any healthcare practice, and it encompasses most every aspect of the practice.
+A few examples of diverse safety issues include physical support for patients who need help getting into and out of treatment chairs or onto treatment tables, identification of patients at risk of falling, and compliance with radiation safety guidelines.

 Answers to these questions and other safety considerations will help determine ongoing training needs for providers and staff members.